dheerajVagavolu/Software-Architectural-Change-Visualizer/README.md

 - `>=2` - indicates a problem.
 The class should be split into so many smaller classes;
 - `==0` - happens when there are no methods in a class.
 This is also a "bad" class.

+## Overview

+The tool has been tested on windows 64bit and ubuntu 64bit.
+Currently, AC2 only supports python3 projects.

 ## Installation

 Clone or download this github repository: